Bonaire National Marine Park: Lac Bay and Klein Bonaire

 The total land area includes three saliñas (natural salt lakes), five freshwater springs or wells and sandy beach areas.
 The sandy beaches are vital nesting areas for sea turtles.

 Bonaire's fringing coral reefs are home to virtually every hard and soft coral species in the Caribbean Sea.
 In addition, more than 340 fish species live here, making it one of the region's healthiest and most bio-diverse reefs.

 Lac Bay is sheltered from pounding seas by a fringing barrier reef.
 Its inaccessible mangroves provide nesting sites and safe havens for frigate birds, herons, flamingos, pelicans and endangered ospreys.
 Its seagrass beds are a vital nursery for reef fish and foraging ground for endangered queen conch and green turtles.

-Klein Bonaire is an uninhabited satellite island off Bonaire’s western shore.
-It is an important stopover for migratory birds and includes the most important nesting grounds for endangered Hawksbill (Eretmochelys imbricata) and Loggerhead (Caretta caretta) sea turtles on Bonaire.
+Klein Bonaire is an uninhabited satellite island off Bonaire's western shore.
+It is an essential stopover for migratory birds and includes the most important nesting grounds for endangered Hawksbill (Eretmochelys imbricata) and Loggerhead (Caretta caretta) sea turtles on Bonaire.

 Satellite image of Bonaire and Klein Bonaire

 Lac Bay is a sheltered shallow inland bay located on the southeastern shore of Bonaire.
 Covering an area of 2,075 ha (5,127 acres), it is the largest inland bay in the Dutch Caribbean and Bonaire's most significant lagoon.

 Half of Lac Bay consists of open water, and the other half is separated by a formation of islands that consist of shallow, muddy basins fringed with mangroves.
 The flooded area is approximately 700 ha (1,730 acres).